Iowa flood of 2008: Public Health Hazards: Physical and Mental

-The main public health hazard was the polluted water, mixed with the outflow of overwhelmed sanitary sewer systems, petroleum products and a variety of other toxic materials, to include asbestos.
-As the waters recede, tremendous amounts of potentially infectious debris added to the problem; this included uncollected garbage and dead animals.
+The main public health hazard was the polluted water, mixed with the outflow of overwhelmed sanitary sewer systems, petroleum products and a variety of other toxic materials, including asbestos.
+As the waters receded, tremendous amounts of potentially infectious debris added to the problem; this included uncollected garbage and dead animals.
 This issue was exacerbated by the onset of the hot and humid summer weather.
-Just making the affected areas sanitary again was a huge undertaking.
 The problem of mold propagating in flooded buildings was one of major concern.

-Contact with polluted water and flood soaked item can cause rashes, and if it comes in contact with a skin cut, a variety of infections.
+Contact with polluted water and flood soaked item can cause rashes, and if it comes in contact with a skin cut, a variety of infections can occur.
 Public officials warned of a potential increase in waterborne diseases such as dysentery as well as an increased population of mosquitoes, which can carry West Nile virus.

 Free tetanus shots were being offered in many areas, including Cedar Rapids and Iowa City.

 In addition to physical disease, residents were warned of potential mental health problems.
 Parents were told to expect developmental regressions in child survivors of the flood, especially those who lost their homes.
 Even in adults, the stress of applying for services and managing daily activities under catastrophic conditions was expected to exacerbate pre-existing anxiety, depression, or family conflict.
-The physical and emotional stress of cleaning out flooded homes was only part of the trouble, as parents needed to manage all of this while still caring for children who were home on summer vacation.
-All of this was compounded by the summer heat & humidity, mosquitos and biting gnats, and the sheer number of people facing the same circumstances.
+The physical and emotional stress of cleaning out flooded homes was only part of the trouble, as parents needed to manage the conditions while caring for children who were home on summer vacation.
+These conditions were compounded by the summer heat and humidity, mosquitos and biting gnats, and the sheer number of residents facing the same circumstances.
 Long-term consequences were possible as well.
 "Once the original shock and dismay pass, the losses of such things as wedding photos or treasured family heirlooms can lead to depression and even post-traumatic stress disorder," said one official.

-Some rural areas suffered from a lack of access to badly needed public and social services, and agencies were overwhelmed with the increase of people needing assistance.
-Also, due to the large area of the Midwest affected by this event, some rivers and tributaries took an abnormally long time to recede, with some areas remaining flooded for up to four weeks.
+Some rural areas suffered from a lack of access to necessary public and social services, and agencies were overwhelmed with the increase of people needing assistance.
+Due to the large area of the Midwest affected by the flooding, some rivers and tributaries took an unusually long time to recede, with some areas remaining flooded for up to four weeks.
 The increased amount of standing water and flood-affected ground caused a summer-long increased population of biting midge gnats (sand flies), fungus gnats, flies, and mosquitoes, with the above-mentioned public health concerns.